• Skip to main content

 I think it’s good to have these big grand ambitious plans.
 Life would be really boring if you didn’t have that.
 I think reflexive cynicism about this sort of thing is just as bad as blind belief because it’s these things that really do change the world.

 You learn more from your failures than you do from your successes.”
-Success is a lot more fun, but you don’t think about it then.
+Success is a lot more fun, but you don’t think about it at the time.
 If you won, you’re usually like, “I won.
 I’m great.”
 If you fail, then you have to say, “Why did I fail?
 What went wrong here?”

 Transcript